 “You have intense training that is very hands-on and very in-depth for accelerated learning,” Adam says.
 “What you might learn in 12 to 15 weeks in manufacturer training would take up to five years otherwise.”

-Attending a trade school like UTI can also be a cost-effective way to get the valuable hands-on experience you need in the field.
+Attending a trade school like UTI can also be a cost-effective way to get the valuable hands-on training you need in the field.
 An education at UTI takes less time than a traditional four-year university.
-Plus, there are scholarships available for trade school students as well.10
+If tuition is a worry, there are scholarships available for trade school students as well.10

 One Graduate's Story